 4. Students can see themselves in their leaders

-Having culturally diverse peers aren’t the only way students benefit from diversity on campus.
-They also get the chance to see and experience various leadership styles from faculty, staff, administrators and community members.
+Having culturally diverse peers isn’t the only way students benefit from diversity on campus.
+They also get the chance to see and experience various leadership styles from faculty, staff, administrators, and community members.
 For many students, it’s a chance to see someone from a similar background that they can emulate.
 This is especially impactful for students from historically underrepresented communities.
-In considering those what we employ within our campus communities, it is critical to ensure that the demographics of representation are compatible with our student body– both our current students and those we hope to enroll.
+In considering those that we employ within our campus communities, it is critical to ensure that the demographics of representation are compatible with our student body– both our current students and those we hope to enroll.

 5. Diversity better prepares students for the workforce

 According to the American Council on Education, “Education within a diverse setting prepares students to become good citizens in an increasingly complex, pluralistic society; it fosters mutual respect and teamwork, and it helps build communities whose members are judged by the quality of their character and their contributions.”